2016 Gibraltar Darts Trophy

 The 2016 Gibraltar Darts Trophy was the third of ten PDC European Tour events on the 2016 PDC Pro Tour.
-The tournament took place at the Victoria Stadium, Gibraltar, between 6–8 May 2016.
+The tournament took place at the Victoria Stadium, Gibraltar, from 6 to 8 May 2016.
 It featured a field of 48 players and £115,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen retained his title by defeating Dave Chisnall 6–2 in the final, after almost crashing out to the Gibraltarian Host Nation qualifier Dyson Parody, who missed three match darts in their quarter-final match.

 Prize money

 The prize money of the European Tour events stays the same as last year.